kite-house/QuickMessage/README.md

 ### How to use it?

-> Starting the program
+> Launching the program

 > At the first launch, you will be asked to authorize your Telegram account in the system

-> After registration, you will be able to go to the commands tab and edit them
+> After registration, you can go to the commands tab and edit them

+### System commands

 > [!TIP]
 > /QuickMessage - calls the command GUI to edit commands